wdv4758h/pypy-extradoc/sprintinfo/ddorf2010/report.rst

 Carl Friedrich and Lukas started working in earnest on memory benchmarks to understand the memory behaviour of Python code better.
-They have now implemented a generic memory benchmark runner and a simple analysis that walks all objectsf and collects size information about them.
+They have now implemented a generic memory benchmark runner and a simple analysis that walks all objects and collects size information about them.
 They also added some benchmarks that were proposed in the comments of the recent `call for benchmarks`_.
 As soon as some results from that work are there, we will post about them.